 Five Talents was founded on Christian principles.
 This leads us to honour and serve all peoples – irrespective of tribe or religion.
 The global network of Anglican churches provides an excellent springboard or supervisor for microfinance programmes, being respectful of local culture and trusted by their communities.
 In addition, the church is often present in rural and challenging areas of the world neglected by other organisations.

-how are local partners chosen?
+How are local partners chosen?

 We identify local partners after a rigorous assessment process.
 The criteria include vision, needs assessment, market competition, delivery aspects, local church links, leadership and governance.
 We are often asked to establish work in new countries, but establishing new ventures is very expensive and we are currently focusing on building up our existing partners.

-what interest rate do you charge?
+What interest rate do you charge?

 Interest rates vary across programmes but are typically between 1% - 3% per month on a flat or declining balance basis.
 Loans are normally repaid over a term of 4-6 months.
-Interest is charged in order to cover the client training, mentoring, loan defaults, and local administration of the programme, in order that as far as possible, each programme can be self-sustaining.
+Interest is charged in order to cover the member training, mentoring, loan defaults, and local administration of the programme, in order that as far as possible, each programme can be self-sustaining.
 These rates may seem high but interest and inflation rates are generally high in developing countries.
 Rates and fees are set by the local team in the country concerned to reflect local conditions.

 What are the repayment rates?

 As of mid-2015, the repayment range across the current programmes is between 90-100%.
 The rate can go up and down over time.
-Where loans are repaid late, the Loan Officers continue to follow them up, until they are written off as a bad debt (see below - "What happens when a client can't pay back his/her loan").
+Where loans are repaid late, the Loan Officers continue to follow them up, until they are written off as a bad debt (see below - "What happens when a member can't pay back his/her loan").
 A critical factor in achieving high repayment rates is wise group selection, training, responsible lending and follow-up by the partner's Loan Officers.

-Some argue that we should aim for 100% repayment rate, but we always anticipate some defaulters as a consequence of working with riskier clients and funding start-ups in remote and excluded areas.
+Some argue that we should aim for 100% repayment rate, but we always anticipate some defaulters as a consequence of working with riskier members and funding start-ups in remote and excluded areas.
 It could even be argued that 100% repayment rate would suggest some mission drift!
 However, we aim for 90%+ repayment rates as this is vital for the credibility and sustainability of our programmes.
 The most recent calculation of average repayment rates was 97%.

-what happens if a client can't repay?
+What happens if a member can't repay?

 How big are the loans?